arronlorenz/pi-pwr-button/README.md

 ## Monitoring the UPS battery

-The repository also includes `bat.py`, a small Python script that reads the battery voltage and capacity from the X708 over I2C.
+The repository also includes `bat.py`, a small Python script that reads the battery voltage and capacity from the X708 over I2C using the `smbus2` library.
+Install it with `pip install smbus2` if it is not already available.
 When the voltage drops below 3V the script sends a shutdown pulse on GPIO 13.
 Run it as root:

 ```bash
 sudo python3 bat.py